calculated-finance/calc-rs/README.md

 **Disconnected Subtrees & Convergent Branching**

-Strategies can have multiple independent branches that don't need to connect.
+Strategies can have multiple independent branches that don't need to connect, enabling totally distinct execution paths within the same strategy.
 Multiple branches can also converge on a common downstream node to ensure certain actions always execute.

 ```
      ┌────────────────────┐          ┌────────────────────┐